nspcc-dev/neofs-spec/20-api-v2/refs.md

 String representation of a value is base-10 integer.

-JSON representation is an object containing single `value` number field.
+JSON representation is an object containing a single `value` number field.

 | Field | Type | Description |
 | ----- | ---- | ----------- |